ballerina-platform/ballerina-lang/docs/style_guide/README.md

   function setAge(int age) {}
   ```
 ### Blocks
-* Before opening curly brace there should be a space.
+* Before opening curly brace there should be a single space.

   ```ballerina